 By “looking up” this information in your database and comparing it to what was found by the automated processing software, you add an additional layer of quality assurance.
 So, if your purchase order was for a particular material grade but the MTR lists something different, this will also be flagged for human review.

-The final step of the process is to integrate the MTR data and the digital copy of the document(s) with your existing quality software or reporting tool.
+The final step of the process is to integrate the material test report data and the digital copy of the document(s) with your existing quality software or reporting tool.